Medical Internship in Valencia, Spain with Abroad Escape.

 Secure Your Spot with a Flexible Registration Fee

-• 1-Year Validity: If your plans change, your Registration Fee is valid for a full 12 months to use on any program worldwide.
+• 1-Year Validity: If your plans change, your deposit is valid for a full 12 months to use on any program worldwide.

 • Easy Planning: Secure your place now, and pay the Local Project Fee balance just 8 weeks before you arrive.